sensei-hacker/inavwiki/Modes.md

 One option is to add Horizon mode at very top end of throttle, to enable acro flying with ability to drop back to angle mode for emergency recovery.

-### PASSTHRU
+### MANUAL
 Direct servo control in fixed-wing.

 In this mode there is no stabilization.

-What FC does in PASSTHRU mode is: Motor mixing, Servo Mixing, Expo settings.
-Also Failsafe is still active so it wont overwrite that function.
+What FC does in PASSTHRU mode is: Motor mixing, Servo Mixing, Expo settings, Throws limiting (see the `manual_*_rate` settings).
+Note that Failsafe is still active in this mode and can override the controls.

 ### SERVO AUTOTRIM
 In flight adjustment of servo midpoint for straight flight